SIBarcodeNetwork/ReadtheDocsMaster/Docs/BOLD_tips.rst

   :align: center
   :target: /en/latest/_images/BOLDtracesub_rename.png

-  For example, this screenshot shows a primer name change was necessary in this above instance to conform with the entry in the BOLD primer database.
+  This screenshot shows a primer name change was necessary in this above instance to conform with the entry in the BOLD primer database.

 Click “OK” when ready and trace files and the necessary BOLD “data” spreadsheet will be downloaded in a zipped file to the chosen local directory.
 This zipped file can be directly uploaded to BOLD.